binmian/levikno/docs/GettingStarted.md

 After a suitable physical device has been found, attach it to the ```LvnRenderInitInfo``` struct and call the render init function to initialize rendering:
 ```
 	LvnRenderInitInfo renderInfo{};

+	// find and check if physical device is supported
+	for (uint32_t i = 0; i < deviceCount; i++)
+	{
+		if (lvn::checkPhysicalDeviceSupport(devices[i]) == Lvn_Result_Success)
+		{
-renderInfo.physicalDevice = devices[0];
+			renderInfo.physicalDevice = devices[i];
+			break;
+		}
+	}

 	lvn::renderInit(&renderInfo);
 ```
-I have just chosen the first physical device listed in the vector.
-Note that if a physical device is not suitable or a requirement is missing from the physical device such as an extension or feature, Levikno will return failure.
+Levikno has the function ```checkPhysicalDeviceSupport``` to check if a physical device is supported by checking if the device has the required extensions.
+In the example above, we iterate through the list of physical devices until a physical device is found that is supported.
+Note that if a physical device is not suitable or a requirement is missing from the physical device such as an extension or feature, Levikno will return on failure.

 ### Creating Window
 Like creating any other object, we first declare the create info struct: